Yes, Unionization is Your Right

-Most graduate workers and faculty at both private and public universities have the legal right to join or support a union and to engage in collective bargaining.
-The National Labor Relations Board (NLRB) now requires most employers to post a notice advising employees of their rights under the National Labor Relations Act (NLRA).
+All graduate workers at Northwestern have the full right to organize to form a union and advocate for better working conditions.
+Any threats from university faculty or administration to the contrary are illegal and can be investigated and prosecuted by the National Labor Relations Board (NLRB).
+Following the 2016 Colombia decision by the National Labor Relations Board (NLRB), most graduate workers and faculty at both private and public universities have the legal right to join or support a union and to engage in collective bargaining.
+The NLRB now requires most employers to post a notice advising employees of their rights under the National Labor Relations Act (NLRA).

 Under the NLRA, workers have the right to:

 - Read, distribute, and discuss union literature (as long as you do this in non-work areas during non-work times.